 Risk factors for intussusception include:

 Intussusception can cut off the blood supply to the affected portion of the intestine.
-If left untreated, lack of blood causes tissue of the intestinal wall to die.
+If left untreated, the lack of blood causes the tissue of the intestinal wall to die.
 Tissue death can lead to a tear in the intestinal wall, called a perforation.
 This can cause an infection of the lining of the abdominal cavity, known as peritonitis.

 Peritonitis may cause your child to go into shock.
 Symptoms of shock include:

 A child who is in shock may be conscious or unconscious.
-If you suspect your child is in shock, seek emergency medical care right away.
+If you suspect that your child is in shock, seek emergency medical care right away.

 Treatment options for intussusception may include:

-In some cases, intussusception may be temporary and go away without treatment.
+Sometimes, intussusception may be temporary and go away without treatment.